Survivalcraft

 Survivalcraft is a 2011 open sandbox video game developed by Marcin Igor Kalicinski under the brand Candy Rufus Games.
 Following early test versions, it was released on 16 November 2011 for the Windows Phone, and is also available for Android, iOS, and Microsoft Windows.
 The game is set on a deserted island in an open world, where the player collects resources and items that can be made into survival tools.
-The game has six different game modes: Survival, Challenging, Cruel, Harmless, Adventure, and Creative. of which the first four involve the player gathering necessary resources to stay alive.
-The Creative mode gives the player unlimited items and health.
-And the Adventure mode is used for quest maps and parkours.
+The game has six different game modes: Survival, Challenging, Cruel, Harmless, Adventure, and Creative.
+The first four involve the player gathering necessary resources to stay alive.
+The Creative mode gives the player unlimited items and health, and the Adventure mode is used for quest and parkour maps.

 Kalicinski was inspired by Minecraft, and originally only worked on the game for fun, with his son as the sole pre-release tester.
 The game was compared to Minecraft by various reviews, with most reviews stating that the game is either better than or supplements its source of inspiration.
 The game became one of the most downloaded games for Windows Phone and iPad in 2013 and 2014.
 The sequel Survivalcraft 2 followed in December 2016, and allows players to create their own blocks.